Post

 - sh_offset = 0xEFB90

-Something is off.
-Let’s do a double hexdump in the offset of the two files.
-The left part of the array is the d_tag which corresponds to the type of the entry.
-The right part of the array is the index in the string table and references the name of the entry.
+The left part of the array corresponds to the type of the entry.
+The right part of the array is name of the entry referenced by an index in the string table.

 If we open the file at 0xEFB90 we get: